 In general, use abbreviations sparingly.
 Use The University of Texas at Arlington on first reference in textual matter and on the cover of publications.
-UT Arlington, UTA, and the University are acceptable on subsequent references and in headlines.
-Do not use periods for UT Arlington or UTA.
+UTA and the University are acceptable on subsequent references and in headlines.
+Do not use UT Arlington.
+Do not use periods for UTA.
 Do not create a logo using UTA.
 See usage guidelines for the official University logo.

 Scholarly abbreviations should be used only in footnotes or bibliographies.
 Abbreviations of parts of a book, article, or series of books should be in lowercase.

 app., fig., sec., supp., vol.

 Abbreviate familiar governmental divisions, agencies, unions, and associations.
 Use capital letters, omit periods, and do not space between letters.

 UNESCO, YMCA, NASA